 - Privacy and Information Security Training: All employees must complete the University Privacy and Information Security Training before they can begin working.
 The student will receive an email regarding this training no later than 24 hours after they have been hired.
-The training can also be found here.

 - Job Duties: New employees should be trained on day-to-day tasks and job responsibilities to ensure the success of the employee and the department.

 - Set Clear Expectations: By setting clear expectations and goals for your student employee, they will perform at a higher and more professional level.